-Before submitting any course proposal for Purchase study abroad programs, faculty members should meet with the Dean of the Office of International Programs and Services, who provides the initial review and approval.
+Before submitting any course proposal for Purchase study abroad programs, faculty members should meet with the Dean of the Office for Global Education, who provides the initial review and approval.

 A CIP code, required for institutional data reporting, must be included on the course proposal form.
 The purpose of the Classification of Instructional Programs (CIP) is to provide a taxonomic scheme that will support the accurate tracking, assessment, and reporting of fields of study and program completions activity.

 - Course numbers cannot be assigned without a CIP code.